rpolicastro/stripe_saturation/README.md

 # STRIPE-seq Sequencing Saturation.

+v1.0.0

 This repository leverages the convenience of singularity containers to allow the sequencing saturation analysis of STRIPE-seq data.
+First, the provided BAM file derived from STRIPE-seq is downsampled in user defined increments.
+Then for each downsampled BAM, the number of genes detected with promoter proximal TSSs is reported, along with the total fraction of unique TSSs that are promoter proximal.
+Finally, the results are plotted for easy visualization.

 ![Example Saturation Plot](./docs/saturation_plot_example.png)